 - Powernap during the day.
 Generally it is advised not to nap during the day because you won't be able to go to bed in the evening.
-But if you can take a nap regularly at the same time each day, for example at lunch time (even in your work-place toilets!), you might be able to manage to shift to some version of polyphasic sleep.
-I bet that it's not easy to make this method work but it might be worth a try because generally we perform best just after waking up.
-So a nap in the middle of the day could, in theory, make us perform better in the afternoon and require less sleep at night.
-Say, if you slept between 1-2pm every day and then went to bed between 9pm and 11pm, or whenever tired, and saw what time you wake up naturally.
-Perhaps you could get away with an hour less at night?
+But if you can take a nap regularly at the same time each day, for example at lunch time, you might be able to manage to shift to some version of polyphasic sleep.
+Though challenging for most people, it might be worth a try because generally we perform best just after waking up.
 Steve Pavlina did a trial where he slept 12.30-5am every night and 6-7.30pm nap every evening, 6 hours in total.
 He said he felt fine as long as he was eating light, green juices and fruit.
 But if he ate something heavier, like a bowl of rice, he would start feeling tired.
 He said after the initial transition period he felt quite energetic on this type of biphasic sleep rhythm.

 These, together with the dietary and lifestyle tips for sleeping less, linked to below, should allow you to begin a new life where your waking time is more productive and exciting, and your sleeping time is reduced.
 That accounts to more life!

 Keep in mind that if you are detoxifying, or if your health is somehow compromised, it is not a good idea to try to sleep less.
 In those cases you should give your body extra sleep.
 But once you are in good general health, sleeping less might just give you that new edge on life.